dungeons-of-moria/umoria/docs/manual.md

 By default, *moria* will save and restore games from a file called moria.save in the home directory.
 If the environment variable `MORIA_SAV` is defined, then *moria* will use that file name instead of the default.
-If `MORIA_SAV` is not a complete path name, then the savefile will be created or restored from the current directory.
-The savefile can also be explicitly specified on the command line.
+If `MORIA_SAV` is not a complete path name, then the save file will be created or restored from the current directory.
+The save file can also be explicitly specified on the command line.

-When the `-n` option is used, *moria* will create a new game, ignoring any savefile which may already exist.
-This works best when a savefile name is specified on the command line, as this will prevent *moria* from trying to overwrite the default savefile (if it exists) when saving a game.
+When the `-n` option is used, *moria* will create a new game, ignoring any save file which may already exist.
+This works best when a save file name is specified on the command line, as this will prevent *moria* from trying to overwrite the default save file (if it exists) when saving a game.

 Movement in various directions is accomplished by pressing the numeric keypad keys.
 When `-r` is specified, movement is accomplished in the same way as the original _Rogue_ game (`hjkl`).
 When `-o` is specified, it forces the keypad based command set.
-These options will override defaults stored in the savefile.
+These options will override defaults stored in the save file.
 If these options are given multiple times, only the last one will take effect.

 When `-s` is specified, *moria* displays all of the scores in the score